mpostol/OPC-UA-OOI/SemanticDataSolution/UANetworkingConfiguration/ReadMe.md

 5. OPC UA Server as a remote dedicated editor – using PubSub Information Model/UANetworkingConfiguration plug-in on the server side, and  dedicated (configuration editor GUI) PubSub configuration OPC UA Clint as the remote configuration tool (let me stress it is the only scenario using PubSub Information Model) – it is rather run time approach.

 It is my opinion, but options 4 and 5 are only theoretically possible, because in real installations OPC server is untouchable artifact, but in a lab it is just Modeler and cannot be used as run time configuration tool.

+It is good opportunity to review your requirements (if you have any) against the proposed solution.

 ## Configuration content